nonplayer/hammercrawl/README.md

 ## The Main Files

-*  This is the new core game, fully compatible with other classic-inspired games currently popular with certain groups, and completely free.
-It is very much a work in progress, but all the basics are there to be played with.

 * **[Player's Guide](./hc_rules_player.md):** Everything you need to play the game
 * **[Smith's Guide](./hc_rules_smith.md):** Everything the DM/Hammersmith needs to run the game